rebeccawilliams/oldrebeccawilliamssite/content/pages/fun.md

         subtitle: Anti-Google?
         title_align: left
         content: >
-          Years later this title seems less satisfying, but New Google searches for government data only.
-Imagine a Google for government was the thinking.
-A rouge Data.gov if you will.
-I made this on top of open source code that was already out there before working at the non-rogue one.
+          Years later this title seems less satisfying, but imagine a Google for government activity was the thinking.
+New Google searches across government databases, a rouge Data.gov if you will.
+I made this on top of open source code that was already out there before working at the real Data.gov and before Google launched their Google Dataset Search.
         content_align: left
         actions: []
         actions_align: left